 It is usually asymptomatic although pelvic pain, vaginal discharge, postcoital bleeding and dyspareunia may be present.
-Complications of cervicitis include PID, whilst the potential blockage of mucus ducts and cyst formation increases the risk of infertility by increasing the hostility of the environment for sperm.
+Complications of cervicitis include pelvic inflammatory disease, whilst the potential blockage of mucus ducts and cyst formation increases the risk of infertility by increasing the hostility of the environment for sperm.

 - Squamous cell carcinoma – cancer of the epithelial lining of the ectocervix.

 - Adenocarcinoma – cancer of the glands found within the lining of the cervix.

 Infection of the female genitalia with human papilloma virus (HPV), is widely known as the cause of the majority of cervical cancers.
 Latest vaccinations against cervical cancer are, in essence, a vaccination against HPV.